Yarchykk/PeakingIRL/README.md

 Reference Inspo: https://github.com/user-attachments/assets/4f0d4f95-15e7-4e87-b658-946f654c2d9f

-How I plan on achieving this:
+## How I plan on achieving this
 Engine: UE5
 Plugin: nDisplay
 Hardware: 2 Projectors and a webcam
-​
+## Status:
+Created working software concept,
+On pause until I buy the hardware to being testing.

+## Details
 nDisplay is a virtual production plugin that allows for rendering the game environment to multiple screens/displays through a user defined configuration.
 In the CSGO clip, the streamer is recording himself through a camera, cutting out the background, and overlaying himself on top of the game footage.
 My goal is to have a projectors setup to stream the game footage behind me on a prop wall.
 In the camera view I will physically already be in front of the game footage.